gojilabs/development/3rd_parties/active_campaign.md

 end
 ```

-In the application these methods can be used in multiple scenarios.
+In an application, these methods can be used in several scenarios.

-To get active user id who can manage subscriptions:
+To get an active user ID that can manage subscriptions:

 ```ruby
 users_response = Integrations::ActiveCampaign.users(limit: 1)
 @user_id = users_response&.dig(:users)&.first&.dig(:id)
 ```

-To get user group id:
+To get user group ID:

 ```ruby
 group_response = Integrations::ActiveCampaign.user(user_id, :user_group)